jkrukoff/optic/README.md

 criteria the filter function uses to select an element is modified, the filtered optic will no longer be well behaved.

+* require: When given, expects a value as a filter function to determine if the traversed element can be focused.
+If the element can not be focused, `{error, required}` will be returned.
+The filter function should take a single arbitrary element and return a boolean true/false.
+If the criteria the filter function uses to select an element is modified, the filtered optic will no longer be well behaved.

 #### Examples ####